brittaniSavery/siba-league-site/frontend/src/lib/home.md

 ## Updates

+### May 1, 2021

+With the final games of the SIBA season in full swing, the battle for the 16 playoff spots intensifies.
+The Eastern Conference has 6 teams in the hunt for the last three playoffs spots and the Western Conference has 5 teams fighting for the last four spots with 4.5 games separating them.
+Stayed tuned for the final playoff match-ups in the next few days.

+We also have a new GM taking over for the Memphis Vandals.
+Please welcome Jay Tinaan!

+In the college league, it's tournament time and there have been plenty of activity as teams battle in the main tournament or one of the secondary tournaments.
+We'll be sure to update on the process of the tournaments as they continue on.

 ### April 18, 2021

 The 2021 All-Star Weekend is in the books and what an exciting weekend it was!
 Starting with the 3-Point Contest, we had 8 participants.
 After the first round, we had the following results: